 NEW (Oct 2018) – I have just created a Facebook Group to answer any questions you may have about travel in South Australia.
 We can help with any queries you have, make further suggestions and provide the latest information.
 Click here to join now.

 This week I was walking down a street I have walked down many times over the last few years and out of the corner of my eye I saw the edge of a mural on the back of a building.
-To see it properly, I had to make my way down an alleyway that was the rear entrance of some shops.
+To see it properly, I had to make my way right down an alleyway that was the rear entrance of some shops.
 I was astounded at what I had found, and can’t quite believe I hadn’t seen it before.
 Probably only the drivers of the garbage trucks that come and empty the industrial rubbish bins see it regularly.

 That got me wondering what other pieces of street art were hiding around Port Adelaide.
 I knew that a couple of years ago two big pieces had been painted on each side of a seven storey building – at that size they were hard to miss.
 I had also seen a few other large scale murals around the place, but had never looked closely.